EricDarve/NLA/content/singular_value_decomposition.md

 *   $\text{dim}(N(A)) = n - r$ (Nullity).
 *   $r + (n-r) = n$.

+## Main Applications

+The properties of SVD lead to a wide range of applications, particularly in data analysis and machine learning.

+* **Data Compression and Dimensionality Reduction**: The truncated SVD allows for a form of "lossy compression."
+By retaining only the largest $k$ singular values, one can construct a lower-rank matrix ($A_k$) that is the closest approximation to the original matrix $A$.
+This is the core principle behind its use for reducing the size of datasets while preserving the most significant information.
+* **Noise Reduction**: In many datasets, smaller singular values are associated with noise.
+By truncating these values, the SVD can be used to "clean" the data and highlight the underlying signal.
+* **Machine Learning**: SVD is a vital tool in methods like Principal Component Analysis (PCA) and Latent Semantic Analysis (LSA).
+It is also used in matrix completion tasks where the goal is to fill in missing entries in a data matrix.

 ## Proof of the Existence of the SVD

 The existence of the SVD for any $m \times n$ real matrix $A$ is guaranteed by a basic theorem (Theorem 15.1).
 A constructive proof can be derived by analyzing the related symmetric matrices.
 Another approach involves diagonalizing a related symmetric matrix: